 In 1999, Scott brought the Rock Art Show to Philadelphia with WMGK Radio.
 The annual show has proven to be a tremendous success in Philadelphia too.
 The show also generates a great deal of press attention as well as raising money for charity.
 The Rock Art Show was awarded with an Achievement in Radio (AIR) Award in 2001 as the “Best Radio Sponsored Community Event of the Year.”

-In 2004, Scott Segelbaum started his own company, Right Brain Revenue, Inc. and has been touring the Rock Art Show in association with local radio stations ever since.
-The show features approximately 150 pieces of art including limited edition prints from Rock Artists, incredible photographs taken by legendary rock photographers, concert posters, Beatles animation paintings, gold records and much more.
-The show travels to approximately 35 cities per year.
+In 2004, Scott Segelbaum started his own company, Right Brain Revenue, Inc. and has been touring the Rock Art Show or various specialized rock & roll art shows ever since.
+In the past, the show featured approximately 150 pieces of art including limited edition prints from Rock Artists, incredible photographs taken by legendary rock photographers, concert posters, Beatles animation paintings, gold records and much more.
+The show traveled to approximately 35 cities per year.

 In 2010, Scott was asked to accompany Ringo Starr on his summer tour, setting up and selling Ringo’s limited edition, fine art work at all of his summer concerts.
 100% of Ringo’s proceeds are donated to the Lotus Foundation.